Welcome to the new and improved breeds section, have a look around and meet a breed or two.

 Head is simple with broad forehead and generally convex profile

-Deep, narrow chest and short back
+Deep, narrow chest & short back

 Often lack chestnuts on hind legs